 When you offer this information, you want to be able to answer any questions that your boyfriend or girlfriend might have.
 To do this, you should have a solid understanding of how much you owe each month, how long it will take to pay off the debt, and options that you have at your disposal.
 If you are working towards public service student loan forgiveness, be ready to explain the program and how it works.

 It is also important to understand how marriage can alter your student loan plans.
 For example, some federal repayment plans require you to include a spouse’s income when determining how much you owe each month, while others do not if you file your taxes separately.

 You already know the impact that student loans have on your life.
-If you are planning a future with someone, they deserve to know the future that student loans might have on their life.
+If you are planning a future with someone, they deserve to know the impact that student loans might have on their life.

-With over 40 million Americans dealing with student loans, there is a very real possibility that your significant other may be facing a similar mountain of debt.
+With over 40 million Americans dealing with student loans, there is a very real possibility that your significant other may also be facing a similar mountain of debt.